InvasiveH8ter/NASDM/README.md

 ## Create your environmental data by running this script:
 [https://code.earthengine.google.com/92f3642254da3644f0585be66ea2d9e7](https://code.earthengine.google.com/f672c6ea4189a7cc86a801165e4f3b7b)

+## Note this GEE code exports the RSD raster as a geotiff to your google drive repository.
+You then need to download it and save it in the same folder as the rest of your files

 # Step 4) Open the notebook (start here if you already have the initial set up completed)

 ## Open the Jupyter notebook using Conda by runnning: